samsmit362/HismithControl/README.md

 **<font color="red">Be aware to stop Hismith by power button or hotkeys to stop running.</font>**\
 Due to different reasons like computer freeze or "Intiface Central" lose Hismith device or "Funscript - some of which has very fast stroking or vibration simulations on scenes where they are totally missed or not".\
 If you are not sure about script or fear to get injury you can limit max speed in program by changing "Hismith Speed Limit" in GUI also recommend to minimize stroke length in this case.\
-So I highly recommend checking each scene before usage.\
+**So I highly recommend checking each scene before usage especially with using "Check Funscript" button for check on "Min Funscript Relative Move" (more details below in separate topic).**\
+\
 **To minimize risks I have initially set "Hismith Speed Limit" to 50 (50%) by default, but you will get less good experience in this case.**\
 You can simply play video with turned on program for check how it work or use [OpenFunscripter](https://github.com/OpenFunscripter/OFS) to check script on high intensity moves.\
+\
 Also sometimes it start too quick during video navigation, especially if you moved to intensive part of scene without pause video and HismithControl.\
 **So i recommend to pause video and pause HismithControl ("Pause Run" hotkey) before navigation on video.**\
 \
 **For get max good expirience but wholly on you risk it is recommended to set "Hismith Speed Limit" to 100 (100%) and try to use with turned "off" and "on" (both variants) "Use Modify Funscript Functions" CheckBox but don't forget to check on each scene before usage**

 ## Min Funscript Relative Move
 **It is used for modify funscript actions to increase safety in cases of very fast stroking or vibration simulations on scenes where they are totally missed or not.**\